dmennell/dcosToolbox/misc/Create NTP Server on Bootstrap Node.md

 ```

 #### Delete Old Entries and Add The Bootstrap As Time Server
 This example add the local Bootstrap node as the time server (172.12.0.81) and and removes the AWS time server (169.254.169.123).
-Please The /etc/chrony.conf file can be modified by han d using VI or your favorite text editor as well.
+Please modify to fit your environment.
+The /etc/chrony.conf file can be modified by hand using VI or your favorite text editor as well.
 ```
 sed -i '/^server/d' /etc/chrony.conf
 echo -e '\nserver 172.12.0.81 iburst\nserver 169.254.169.123 iburst\n' | sudo tee -a /etc/chrony.conf